-Karl specializes in U.S. patent prosecution of computer engineering and computer software matters.
+Karl's practice is focused on U.S. patent prosecution of computer engineering and computer software matters.
 His expertise includes drafting and prosecuting utility and design patents in the United States.
 Karl has drafted and prosecuted patents in many different technical fields including distributed systems and cloud computing, audiovisual content distribution and set-top boxes, automobile head units, smart signs, video encoding, wireless power systems, social networks, online content management and delivery, image processing, noise reduction/cancellation, drone technology, networks, telecommunications, email systems, video games, and other software/hardware related technologies.

-> Franklin Pierce Law Center
+Franklin Pierce Law Center

 J.D. (cum laude) 2010